INFORMSJoC/2019.0000/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper
+The R scripts and data in this repository are a snapshot of the scripts and data that were used in the case study reported on in the paper
 [Unmanned Aerial Vehicle Information Collection Missions with Uncertain Characteristics](https://doi.org/) by M.D.
 Moskal, E. Dasdemir and R. Batta.